Smokin Wanjala

 Smokin Wanjala is a Kenyan lawyer and a justice of the Supreme Court of Kenya.
-He holds a Ph.D. in law from University of Ghent, Belgium.
+He holds a Ph.D. in law from the University of Ghent, Belgium.
 He also holds a Master of Laws degree from the Columbia University in the United States and a Bachelor of Laws (LLB) degree from the University of Nairobi.
-Wanjala lectured at the University of Nairobi for 15 years, where he taught international law, international human rights law, land law and criminal law.
+Wanjala lectured at the University of Nairobi for 15 years, teaching international law, international human rights law, land law and criminal law.

 Anti-corruption work

 Wanjala served as a deputy director in charge of prevention of the now defunct Kenya Anti-Corruption Commission.
 He was appointed to the position on 9 September 2004 for a period of five years and was responsible for Research, Policy and Preventive Service.
 He resigned on 18 September 2009 due to public outcry following the irregular reappointment alongside his boss Aaron Ringera and fellow deputy director Fatuma Sichale by President Mwai Kibaki.

 Wanjala regularly lectured at the International Anti-Corruption Academy (IACA) in Laxenburg, Austria.